 public void DoSomeWorkOnMyCollection<T>(List<T>myList)

-So upon reading some books and blog i came to a conclusion that its better to have a return type of method to most derived type as shown below:
+So upon reading some books and blog, I came to the conclusion that it is better to have a return type of method to most derived type as shown below:

 public List<T> GetList()